Salmon People, recombinant multi-channel audio video installation, 2010-15

 –video shows 2 min clip of installation at Surrey UrbanScreen, 2015–

-Salmon People considers the shared ecologies of salmon and humans through videos of spawning salmon combined with human activity in the ocean and river waters that are part of this Adams River salmon population’s migration route.
-The project presents a below-water point of view, a realm normally unavailable to humans.
-Salmon, human, marine bird sounds make up the sonic field in the project.
-Salmon People presents a computational recombinant video-audio panorama, a constantly changing land-sea-scape, signaling interspecies ocean and river communities.
+Salmon People considers the shared ecologies of salmon and humans through the artist’s videos of spawning salmon combined with human activity on the Fraser river waters that are part of this Adams River sockeye salmon population’s migration route.
+Salmon, human, and marine bird sounds make up the soundscape for the project.
+Salmon People presents a computational recombinant video-audio panorama, a constantly changing land-sea-scape, signaling the multispecies Fraser river communities.

 Julie Andreyev: direction, video editing

 Simon Lysander Overstall: software, sound design

 Paolo Pennuti in collaboration with Elisa Ferrari: Adams River cinematography

 Jonathan Nunes: Fraser River cinematography